egansou/Ocaml-functions-and-Data/README.md

 Part 4: Graphs with Records
 --------------------------------------
-For the last part of this project, you will implement functions which operate on graphs.
+For the last part of the project, I implement functions which operate on graphs.

 Here are the types for graphs.
 They use OCaml's record syntax.